History of the United States (2016–present): 2016 presidential election

+First Trump administration

 On January 20, 2017, Trump took the oath of office as the 45th US president in the face of large-scale demonstrations from protesters unhappy with the outcome of the election and of the incoming president.
 On his first day in office, he undertook a series of executive orders aimed at dismantling the Affordable Care Act and Trans-Pacific Partnership, and also moved to pass a temporary ban on refugees from several Middle Eastern states.
 This last action met with widespread criticism, and the 9th Circuit Court of Appeals dismissed it as unconstitutional.
 On June 26, the Supreme Court overturned the 9th Circuit's decision, ruling that part of President Trump's executive order is constitutional.
 One of Trump's major accomplishments was nominating Associate Justice Neil Gorsuch to the Supreme Court.
 On April 10, Gorsuch was sworn in.
 In 2018, President Trump nominated Brett Kavanaugh to replace the departing Associate Justice Anthony Kennedy.
 The nomination process soon became contentious after several women, most notably Palo Alto University psychology professor Christine Blasey Ford, accused Kavanaugh of past instances of sexual assault.
 After a series of hearings, the US Senate voted to confirm Kavanaugh despite the controversy.

+In 2017, Robert Mueller was appointed as special counsel to investigate Russian's involvement in the 2016 election, including allegations of conspiracy or coordination between Trump's presidential campaign and Russia.
+The Mueller Report, released in 2019, concludes that Russia undertook a sustained social media campaign and cyberhacking operation to bolster the Trump campaign.
+The report did not reach a conclusion on allegations that the Trump campaign had colluded with Russia, but, according to Mueller, his investigation did not find evidence "sufficient to charge any member of the [Trump] campaign with taking part in a criminal conspiracy."